North and South Korea seek better ties at rare high-level talks

 South Korea halted all trade and most investment with the North in May 2010 after the sinking of one of its warships, which it blamed on Pyongyang.

-A joint factory project in the North's border city of Kaesong, which generates about $90 million annually in wages for the impoverished state, is the last remaining symbol of economic cooperation between the two Koreas.
+A joint factory project in the North's border city of Kaesong, which generates about $90 million (54 million pounds) annually in wages for the impoverished state, is the last remaining symbol of economic cooperation between the two Koreas.

 (Additional reporting by Ju-min Park; Editing by Robert Birsel)